Great Lakes Basin Advisory Council

 - Review and advise on proposals that come before the Council of Great Lakes Governors (CGLG);

-- Assist in Funding priorities for NYS Great Lakes research and program needs; and
+- Recommend funding priorities for NYS Great Lakes research and program needs; and